Advanced Search

 EESI is committed to building a community of staff, board members, advisors, donors, interns, fellows and volunteers, and partners that holds diversity, equity, and inclusion as core values.

-About the Policy Internship
+About the Policy and Communications Internship

-As our policy intern, you will make significant contributions towards the advancement of critical environmental and energy policies.
+As our policy and communications intern, you will make significant contributions towards the advancement of critical environmental and energy policies.
 In supporting this goal, you will expand your knowledge of environmental and energy issues and gain insight into the workings of Congress and the federal legislative process.
-You will be a key member of the policy team, assisting us with research and writing projects focused on U.S. federal climate change, energy, and environmental policy issues.
+You will be a key member of the policy and communications teams, assisting us with research and writing projects focused on U.S. federal climate change, energy, and environmental policy issues.
 EESI’s work centers on clean energy, energy efficiency, adaptation and resilience, environmental and climate justice, sustainable agriculture and forestry, sustainable transportation, and workforce, among other topics.

-How you will be making a positive impact In collaboration with policy team staff, you will:
+How you will be making a positive impact

 How your talents and interests are best aligned for success in the internship